Fuel JournalBasics & Guides28 min read

 Carb quality is usually the real issue

-Carbs often get a bad rap, but the "carb problem" is rarely whole-food carbs.
+Carbs often get a bad rap, but the real carb problem is rarely whole-food carbs.
 It is typically highly processed carb sources, especially when paired with high fat and low fiber:

 In contrast, emphasizing whole, minimally processed carb sources like fruits, vegetables, legumes, intact grains, and root vegetables provides vitamins, minerals, fiber, and phytochemicals along with the carbs.